comp426-2022-spring/a99-jishui/README.md

 The goal of this project is to develop an informational dashboard to display statistics and data about COVID-19 and its impacts in the United States.
 We used React to develop our application and data from [insert data source here].

+## How To Use

+Insert general info about the functionality of our app.

+## Developers

+We can link our GitHub accounts here later.

+**Left this stuff for reference.**

 ## First steps